 By Stan from Oregon City, OR

 If you have a hole that is to large for a screw, just put a piece of natural rope into the hole.
 I like jute or cotton rope the best.
-I tried toothpicks and wooden matches at first, but I've since found that rope works far better because it wraps itself around the screw so it fits tightly into the threads!

 My front door became difficult to open.
 Upon examining it, I realized that the screws had come loose and the strike plate was sticking out which made it difficult to open.
 I had a book of household hints that I had bought at a yard sale.
-It suggested you wind a piece of steel wool on the screws to tighten them.
-It worked and saved me a repair bill.

 Two of my electric guitars had loose strap-lock screw holes.
 For a quick and easy fix, I simply squeezed a little wood filler into the screw holes, screwed the strap-locks back into place, and allowed the wood filler to set.